hegner123/modulacms/README.md

 ## End Goal
 - **CMS deliverable as an executable with templates.**
-- require load functions to register plugins and implement configs.
+- Require load functions to register plugins and implement configs.
-- support plugins written in javascript.
+- Support plugins written in Javascript.
     - Plugin API:
         - Use special keys to approve.
-- plugin support...
 - integration support...